 A little background on TAP

 Flying since 1945, TAP is Portugal’s flag carrier.
 Both its headquarters and hub are based at Lisbon Humberto Delgado Airport.
 Like many other airlines, it has experienced a series of economic downturns over the years resulting in changes in ownership.
 The airline is owned 50% by the state, 45% by a private consortium and 5% by “collaborators and employees” of TAP, and has been a member of the global airline Star Alliance since 2005.

-I’m always a bit squeamish about flying a “new-to-me” airline so it was reassuring to learn that according to a 2011 JACDEC Airliner Safety Report, TAP is considered the safest airline in Western Europe, and the fourth safest in the world.
+I’m always a bit squeamish about flying a “new-to-me” airline so it was reassuring to learn that according to a 2011 JACDEC Airliner Safety Report, TAP was considered the safest airline in Western Europe, and the fourth safest in the world.

 But before-you-go customer TAP Portugal reviews on Trip Advisor and other airline review sites were worrisome.
 They described disappointing experiences in terms of food, customer service, the attitude of crew, and adequacy of seats (In fact, some travelers reported they were the worst they had ever flown in).
 So how did our flight experience turn out?

 Living room (as it’s called in the trade)